Political activist and human rights defender Dr. Kameleddine Fekhar died Tuesday in Blida hospital (Algeria), said his lawyer, Salah Dabouz.

 Fekhar was urgently evacuated yesterday to the hospital of Blida where he gave up this morning, his lawyer added.

-In 2004, Dr. Fekhar was arrested on fabricated charges, in 2015 he was arrested on the same bogus charges again and subsequently had to spend 2 years in jail, one of which was in solitary confinement.
+In 2004, Dr. Fekhar was arrested on flimsy charges, in 2015 he was arrested on the same charges again and subsequently had to spend 2 years in jail, one of which was in solitary confinement.

 According to journalist Djamal Alilalt who met him in 2013, Kameleddine Fekhar defined himself as an independent journalist, activist for democracy and for human rights.
 His fight revolved around three main axis: development, citizenship and identity.
 “We are triply harmed: as an Ibadi community, as Amazighs and as citizens“, said the doctor from Ghardaia Hospital, who was suspended from his work in 2004 because of his political activism.